Skip to main content

 "How did this happen?"
 He asked.

-"Someone burnt it down," Debaditya spoke.
+"Someone burnt it down," Debaditya said.
 "We found empty oil cans."

 "But why would they do that?"
 He asked, surprised.